Rikashiii/Rikashiii/README.md

 ---

-### 👾 About Me
+👾 About Me

 Hey there!
 I'm a data engineer who loves designing and building the "plumbing" of the data world.
-My passion is turning messy, raw data into clean, reliable, and analysis-ready datasets.
+My passion is turning messy, raw data into clean, reliable, and analysis-ready datasets using Python, advanced SQL, and big data technologies.

-- 🔭 I’m currently focused on building scalable ETL/ELT pipelines.
+🔭 I’m currently focused on building scalable ETL/ELT pipelines, especially for big data ecosystems like Hadoop.

-- 🌱 I’m always learning, right now diving deeper into the modern data stack (like **dbt** & **Airflow**).
+🌱 I’m always learning, right now diving deeper into the modern data stack (like dbt & Airflow).

-- ☁️ Getting hands-on with **AWS** and exploring cloud-native data solutions.
+☁️ Getting hands-on with AWS and exploring cloud-native data solutions.

-- 👯 I’m open to collaborating on open-source data engineering projects!
+👯 I’m open to collaborating on open-source data engineering projects!

-- ⚡ Fun fact: I despise snakes, but I love Python.
+⚡ Fun fact: I despise snakes, but I love using Python to wrangle data.

-- 📫 How to reach me: **theharshchandrakar@outlook.com**
+📫 How to reach me: theharshchandrakar@outlook.com

 ---